smithwithatypo/dell_hackathon/README.md

 # Overview

-### This is code I wrote in 24 hour Dell Technologies Summer Intern hackathon 2022.
+This is code I wrote in 24 hour Dell Technologies Intern Hackathon Summer 2022.
-### My team won first place out of 12 teams.
+My team won first place out of 12 teams.

 Our goal was to automate a matching process for new-hires.